vinceskahan/v5wiki/installer-options.md

 ## Extensions

-The extension mechanism has make it easier to manage weewx core at the expense of additional user complexity.
+The extension mechanism has made it easier to manage weewx core at the expense of additional user complexity.

 There is a balance between including every extension in weewx and including no extensions in weewx.
 The former provides better out-of-box experience, the latter makes core updates and releases easier for the development team.